hitachi-vantara/hv-playbooks-vspone-block/IRIS-appln-consistent-snapshot-linux/Readme.md

 Update the environment-specific configuration in “_var.yml_".

-A typical variable file includes
+A typical variable file includes:

 • IRIS instance